 - Festive and Beautiful: Their sparkling sugar coating makes them a stunning addition to any holiday table.

-- Versatile Garnish: Perfect for decorating cakes, cocktails, or even cheese boards.
+- Versatile Garnish: These Sugared Cranberries are perfect for decorating cakes, cocktails, or even cheese boards.

 - Sweet and Tart Treat: A delightful balance of tart cranberry flavor and sweet sugar coating for a simple, satisfying snack.